PuneetGopinath/Sanitizers/docs/getting-started.md

 We try to cover all types of user input like name, username, password, messages, email, etc...

 Have we missed any common type of user input?
-If so, please try to read the contributing guidelines and contribute to BK Sanitizers.
+If so, please try to read the contributing guidelines and try to contribute to BK Sanitizers.

 ### Installation